 1. Never wrestle with pigs.
 You both get dirty and the pig likes it

-It can be oh so tempting to get involved in (dirty) workplace politics—don’t give in to that temptation.
-Typically, there’s not a sustainable ‘winning’ side as organizational priorities ebb and flow, people come and go.
-Stay in a curious, observer-mode.
+It can be oh-so-tempting to get involved in (dirty) workplace politics—don’t give in to that temptation.
+Typically, there’s not a sustainable ‘winning’ side as organizational priorities ebb and flow, and people come and go.
+Stay in a curious, observer mode.
 Believe Shaw, someone likes dirt more than you so it’s wise to stay out of negative workplace politics.